-All of our rooms here at Sensations Memory Care are furnished.
-We provide adjustable beds, a dresser, and a nightstand.
-We also provide the linen for the bed and bathing along with daily personal care items.
-We are considered an all-inclusive facility.
+All of our rooms are furnished.
+We provide an adjustable bed, a dresser, a nightstand, and all bed and bathing linens, along with daily personal care items.
+We are an all-inclusive community that provides abundantly for necessities in day-to-day living.

 Medicare is a federal program attached to Social Security.
 It is available to all U.S. citizens 65 years of age or older and it also covers people with certain disabilities.
 It is available regardless of income.
 The four-part program includes: